klaytn/klaytn-docs/docs/bapp/tutorials/migrating-ethereum-app-to-klaytn.md

 ![count component](./count-bapp/images/count-component.gif)

-To interact with the contract, we first need to create a instance of the depolyed contract.
+To interact with the contract, we need to create a instance of the depolyed contract.
 With the instance, we can read and write the contract's data.

 Let's learn step by step how to migrate `CountBApp` from Ethereum to Klaytn!